bbc/tams/docs/adr/0045-flow-init-segments.md

 * Good, because it requires little/no spec changes
 * Good, because it doesn't require format-specific Flow parameters
 * Neutral, because extensions such as C2PA metadata should be supported as the sequence of init and media segments isn't changed
+* Bad, because it features like edit-by-reference would require a different workflow to non-init-segment Flows
 * Bad, because it doesn't allow for different init segments for different parts of the Flow
   * Relevant formats support multiple init-segments via features such as "multi-Period" manifests
   * Some relevant formats may use init segments to signal minor changes to encoding parameters